8 Aerobatic Stars Flying Solo at 2025 Airshows

 Aircraft: Edge 540

-Why watch: Veteran competitor and airshow performer maintaining top-level performance over decades.
+Veteran competitor and airshow performer maintaining top-level performance over decades.
 Proof that aerobatic skill ages better than most athletic abilities.
+Same precision whether it is a Tuesday practice or a Saturday airshow crowd.

 2025 schedule: Select major events.